MicrosoftDocs/playfab-docs/playfab-docs/sdks/actionscript/quickstart.md

 </library-path>
 ```

-## Finish and Execute
+## Finish and execute

-- In Windows explorer, double-click **buildAndRun.bat**.
+1. In Windows explorer, double-click **buildAndRun.bat**.

-  - After running, note the new file **GettingStarted.swf** - This is our compiled project.
-- This will open two new windows, which collectively should look like the example shown below.
+      - After running, note the new file **GettingStarted.swf** - This is our compiled project, and it will open two new windows, which collectively should look like the example shown below.

   ![Install PlayFab SDK](media/exec-success.png)

-- At this point, you can start making other API calls, and building your game.
+At this point, you can start making other api calls, and building your game.

-- For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.
+For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.

-- Happy coding!
+Happy coding!

 ## Deconstruct the code